-I am currently working half-time on a project funded by the European Research Council (Horizon 2020) entitled ‘Medicine, Immortality and Moksha: Entangled Histories of Yoga, Ayurveda and Alchemy in South Asia’ where I am focusing on overlaps between yoga, ayurveda and Indian alchemy in the modern period.
+I am very interested in the interfaces between religion, health and healing; I am currently working half-time on a project funded by the European Research Council (Horizon 2020) entitled ‘Medicine, Immortality and Moksha: Entangled Histories of Yoga, Ayurveda and Alchemy in South Asia’ where I am focusing on overlaps between yoga, ayurveda and Indian alchemy in the modern period.
 At the moment, my research is focusing on ideas about immortality, rejuvenation practices and the medical interventions of sadhus.
-I was a founding member of the Modern Yoga Research website and am book reviews editor for the journal Religions of South Asia.

 I have a passionate interest in making complex and controversial subjects intelligible for the general public and have often given talks to A-level students and to the media.
-I am also currently working with Inform and the Centre for the Critical Study of Apocalyptic and Millenarian Movements (CenSAMM) at the Panacea Charitable Trust to create accessible online resources about millenarian groups.
-I also serve on the educational advisory committee for CenSAMM.
+I am also currently working with Inform and the Centre for the Critical Study of Apocalyptic and Millenarian Movements (CenSAMM) at the Panacea Charitable Trust to create accessible online Profiles of Millenarian Movements.

 Since 2016, I have served on the educational advisory committee for the Centre for the Critical Study of Apocalyptic and Millenarian Movements (CenSAMM).

 I am also treasurer for the International Society for the Study of New Religions (2017-present)